henrypoydar/ya-rspec-scaffolder/README.md

 # Yet Another Rspec Scaffolder

 Yet another Rspec scaffold generator for Rails applications.
-Haml templates are created instead of erb, fixtures are not created, helpers are not generated and in general only very basic code is generated.
+Haml templates are created instead of erb, fixtures are not created, helpers are not created and in general only very basic code is generated.
 See below for a full file listing.

-## TODO

-This generator is in-progress

-* model spec template
-* view templates
-* test run

 ## Requirements

 * A Rails application (tested on 2.3+)
-* Rspec and Rspec on Rails
+* Rspec and Rspec on Rails (1.2+)
 * Haml

 ## Usage